 And I also get the counter-statement — “it’s OK to be firmer with the kids, if they misbehave” (i.e. “you really are too patient, sometimes”).

-I am coming to the conclusion that patience by itself might not be the virtue that it is held up as.
+But I am slowly coming to the conclusion that patience by itself might not be the virtue that it is held up as.

 Don’t get me wrong.
 Patience certainly does matter.

 Coaches can’t expect young children to line up and take turns for more than a few minutes, without the games breaking down.
-If a game or drill needs to run for longer, the coach will sometimes just have to put up with some disruption to the ideal from the ECB CA videos.
+If a game or drill needs to run for longer, the coach will sometimes just have to put up with some disruption to the ideal we see in the videos from the ECB CA.

 And coaches cannot be forever stopping sessions to demand compliance.